 Developer Demand and Market Position

-In 2025, Vue.js remains a favourite among startups, freelancers, and mid-sized businesses that value speed, agility, and ease of use.
+Vue.js remains a favourite among startups, freelancers, and mid-sized businesses that value speed, agility, and ease of use.
 With its growing adoption in Asia and Europe, Vue is continuing to rise as a serious contender in the global front end development frameworks market.

 Svelte: The Future of Front End